I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-mmallocatecontiguousmemory.md

 <p>Drivers must not access memory beyond the requested allocation size.
 For example, developers should not assume that their drivers can safely use memory between the end of their requested allocation and the next page boundary.</p>

 <p>Because contiguous physical memory is usually in short supply, it should be used sparingly and only when necessary.
 A driver that must use contiguous memory should allocate this memory during driver initialization because physical memory is likely to become fragmented over time as the operating system allocates and frees memory.
-Typically, a driver calls <b>MmAllocateContiguousMemory</b> from its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine to allocate an internal buffer for long-term use, and frees the buffer just before the driver is unloaded.</p>
+Typically, a driver calls <b>MmAllocateContiguousMemory</b> from its <a href="..\wdm\nc-wdm-driver-initialize.md">DriverEntry</a> routine to allocate an internal buffer for long-term use, and frees the buffer just before the driver is unloaded.</p>

 <p>Memory allocated by <b>MmAllocateContiguousMemory</b> must be freed when the memory is no longer needed.
-Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554503">MmFreeContiguousMemory</a> routine to free memory that is allocated by <b>MmAllocateContiguousMemory</b>.</p><p class="note">Memory that <b>MmAllocateContiguousMemory</b> allocates is uninitialized.
-A kernel-mode driver must first set this memory to zero if it is going to make it visible to user-mode software (to avoid leaking potentially privileged contents).</p>

-<p><b>MmAllocateContiguousMemory</b> allocates a block of nonpaged memory that is contiguous in physical address space.
-The routine maps this block to a contiguous block of virtual memory in the system address space and returns the virtual address of the base of this block.
-The routine aligns the starting address of a contiguous memory allocation to a memory page boundary.</p>

-<p>Drivers must not access memory beyond the requested allocation size.
-For example, developers should not assume that their drivers can safely use memory between the end of their requested allocation and the next page boundary.</p>

-<p>Because contiguous physical memory is usually in short supply, it should be used sparingly and only when necessary.
-A driver that must use contiguous memory should allocate this memory during driver initialization because physical memory is likely to become fragmented over time as the operating system allocates and frees memory.
-Typically, a driver calls <b>MmAllocateContiguousMemory</b> from its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine to allocate an internal buffer for long-term use, and frees the buffer just before the driver is unloaded.</p>

-<p>Memory allocated by <b>MmAllocateContiguousMemory</b> must be freed when the memory is no longer needed.
-Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554503">MmFreeContiguousMemory</a> routine to free memory that is allocated by <b>MmAllocateContiguousMemory</b>.</p><p class="note">Memory that <b>MmAllocateContiguousMemory</b> allocates is uninitialized.
+Call the <a href="..\ntddk\nf-ntddk-mmfreecontiguousmemory.md">MmFreeContiguousMemory</a> routine to free memory that is allocated by <b>MmAllocateContiguousMemory</b>.</p><p class="note">Memory that <b>MmAllocateContiguousMemory</b> allocates is uninitialized.
 A kernel-mode driver must first set this memory to zero if it is going to make it visible to user-mode software (to avoid leaking potentially privileged contents).</p>

 ## -requirements
 <table>